pragya-singh-17/CovResu/README.md

 ## Features

 ✨ **AI-Powered Resume Tailoring**
-- Automatically rewrite your experience bullet points to match job descriptions
+- Automatically rewrite your professional summary to be more impactful
+- Rewrite experience bullet points to match job descriptions
+- Enhance project descriptions for maximum impact
 - Side-by-side comparison of original vs. AI-tailored content
 - Choose which version to include in your final PDF